-This is because it is the part of the animal which will give the most energy and nourishment to the hunter.
-This fat eating, before meat-eating, can also be traced back to early man, (or woman) from the evidence that has been left behind.
+This is because it is the part of the animal that will give the most energy and nourishment to the hunter.
+This fat eating, before meat-eating, can also be traced back to the early man (or woman) from the evidence that has been left behind.

 These vitamins are fat-soluble, meaning that they can only be absorbed with the help of fats!

-Fat is also used by the body to sheath the surrounding of nerves.
-It is essential for blood clotting, muscle movement, and inflammation so it isn’t just there to provide energy or to increase a dress size!
+Fat is also used by the body to sheath the surrounding nerves.
+It is essential for blood clotting, muscle movement, and inflammation, so it isn’t just there to provide energy or increase a dress size!

-I hope that you can now see some of the benefits of fat and stop thinking of it as the enemy, or even worse; the harbinger of death.
+I hope you can now see some of the benefits of fat and stop thinking of it as the enemy, or even worse, the harbinger of death.